 Hi!
-My name is Amy and I am a wife to an amazing husband, and a mother to a sweet and imaginative seven-year-old boy and a very smart and curious baby boy, soon to be toddler.
+My name is Amy and I am a wife to an amazing husband, and a mother to a sweet and imaginative elementary aged boy named Desmond, a very smart and curious toddler named Alex, and my sweet little baby Samuel.
 I am originally from Southern California but have lived in the Chattanooga area for about a decade now.
 Though I miss my family and the beach from back home, Chattanooga is great place to live and there is lots of events and activities always going on.

 I have primarily worked in different parts of the medical field for most of my adult life (not to date me, but about seventeen years!).
-A few years ago I decided to go back and finish my Associate’s Degree that I started when I was nineteen, and I graduated with that from Chattanooga State in May 2018 and transferred to Southern Adventist University (though I am Catholic), which isn’t too far from me in Ooltewah, and am working on my Bachelor’s Degree with a major in Psychology and a minor in Religion.
-After that, we may or may not try and have one more baby before I reach 40 and I still plan on squeezing in getting my Master’s Degree as well.
+A few years ago I decided to go back and finish my Associate’s Degree that I started when I was nineteen, and I graduated with that from Chattanooga State in May 2018 and I have since transferred to a University and recently graduated with my bachelors in psychology and am now currently working on my Bachelor’s Degree with a major in Psychology and a minor in Sociology.

 The things I love most are God, my family, spending time with my family either going to fun little events around town (I especially enjoy the awesome free ones I can find!) or playing Roblox on the computer with my son and husband, or watching movies or TV shows with them.
 I love to travel and see new places and enjoy different cultures.
 I love the ocean!
 I also enjoy painting, writing, and singing as well.